B17 plane crash on Reigate Hill

 The Officers on board

-There were three officers on board the flight and all were Army Air Corps Second Lieutenants - pilot Robert Stanley Griffin, co-pilot Herbert Seymour Geller and navigator Royal A. Runyon came from California, Michigan and Hancock County, Illinois.
+There were three officers on board the flight and all were Army Air Corps Second Lieutenants - Pilot Robert Stanley Griffin, Co-Pilot Herbert Seymour Geller and Navigator Royal A. Runyon came from California, Michigan and Hancock County, Illinois.
 Geller was a student at university.
-He enlisted on November 21st 1942 in Detroit.
+He enlisted on 21 November 1942 in Detroit.
 Runyon came from Illinois.
 At just three months short of 25, Griffin was the oldest.

 Staff Sergeant Robert Manbeck